BardanMircea/santa_with_db/README.md

 Santa_with_db

-Modified Santa_no_DB, adapted the five RESTful routes, and made them query the database instead of using the categories variable.
+Modified the [Santa_no_DB] project, adapted the five RESTful routes for Categories and Toys, and made them query the database instead of using the categories variable.

-one to get the list of all elements (GET) one to show one specific element (GET) one to create a new element (POST) one to update an element (PUT) one to delete an element (DELETE)
 If a requested category doesn't exist, return a 404.
 (This never changes, it's part of the HTTP protocol!)